JustusHummert/gradeCalculator/README.md

 ### Subject page
 On the subject page he can add and delete modules.
-Modules need to have a grading factor that represents the portion of the total grade.
+Modules need to have a grading factor that represents the portion of the total grade aswell as a grade.
-After adding a module the user can set a grade.
+After adding a module the user change the grade.
 He can then see his average grade and what the best and worst reachable grades are.